joeyrivera/badgeville-php/README.md

 ];
 ```

+Now you can direct your brower to the examples folder and use the utility.
+To start
+using the library you need the configure array in your project and then you can
-Now we can create a site instance which is needed to make any other calls:
+create a site instance which is needed to make any other calls:

 ```php
 use Badgeville\Site;